-The Company's policy is that fees payable to non-executive Directors should reflect their expertise, responsibilities and time spent on Company matters and should be sufficient to enable candidates of high calibre to be recruited.
-In determining the level of non-executive Directors' remuneration, market equivalents are considered in comparison to the overall activities and size of the Company.
-There are no performance related pay criteria applicable to non-executive Directors.
+The Company's policy is that fees payable to nonexecutive Directors should reflect their expertise, responsibilities and time spent on Company matters and should be sufficient to enable candidates of high calibre to be recruited.
+In determining the level of nonexecutive Directors' remuneration, market equivalents are considered in comparison to the overall activities and size of the Company.
+There is no performance related pay criteria applicable to non-executive Directors.

-The current maximum level of non-executive Directors' remuneration is £100,000 per annum which is fixed by the Company's Articles of Association.
+The current maximum aggregate level of non-executive Directors' remuneration is £125,000 per annum which is fixed by the Company's Articles of Association.

-The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Ben Larkin, Lyn Goleby, Lord O'Shaughnessy and Patrick Reeve will offer themselves for re-election at the forthcoming Annual General Meeting.
+The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Fiona Wollocombe and Swarupa Pathakji will offer themselves for re-election at the forthcoming AGM.
+Thomas Chambers will retire as a Director on 4 June 2024 and is not being put forward for re-election accordingly.